typestack/class-validator/README.md

 }); // this will pass validation
 ```

+There is also a special flag `always: true` in validation options that you can use.
+This flag says that this validation
+must be applied always no matter which group is used.

 ## Custom validation classes

 If you have custom validation logic you can create a *Constraint class*: